 Public speaking has always ranked high on a list of the things people fear most.
 It is so common it even has its name, glossophobia, or the fear of public speaking.
 Some experts estimate that as much as 75% of the population has some anxiety about public speaking.
 Of course, many people can manage and control the fear.
 If your fear is significant enough to cause problems in work, school, or social settings, you may have this full-blown phobia.

 It’s only natural to fear the unknown, so how do you overcome that fear…by making the unknown known.
-In this class, you will learn the skills necessary to deliver exceptional presentations.
+This class will teach you the skills necessary to deliver exceptional presentations.
 With this class and some practice, fear of speaking in public will become a thing of the past.

 Even if you don’t need to make regular presentations in front of a group, there are plenty of situations where good public speaking/presentation skills can help you advance your career and create opportunities.
-This course aims to help students design and deliver presentations that are concise, clear, and convincing.
+This course aims to help students design and deliver concise, clear, and convincing presentations.
 Please note: if your reason for taking a class is to improve your training skills, our Train the Trainer class would be more suitable.

 In Module One, you will learn to identify your audience by creating an audience profile or analysis, identifying key questions and audience concerns.